During the Semester

 - How do I leave feedback comments for student submissions in SpeedGrader?

 When grading assignments where students submit Word docs or PDF files, you may want to add comments directly on the submitted document.
-While you can download the documents and use Word or Acrobat to make comments, you can also add comments on the document in SpeedGrader.
+While you can download the documents and use Word or Acrobat to make comments, you can also add comments on the document in SpeedGrader using the commenting tools in the toolbar above the document.
+Your options include point, highlight, text, strikethrough, drawing, and area commenting.
 See “How do I add annotated comments in student submissions using DocViewer in SpeedGrader?” for instructions.

 When grading discussions, Speedgrader shows you all comments by the student in one place taken out of the context of the discussion to make it easier to see what individual students have posted.
 For detailed instructions, see the Canvas Guide, How do I grade a graded discussion in SpeedGrader?

-When grading quizzes, Speedgrader will indicate what questions need to be hand graded for each student.
+When grading quizzes, Speedgrader will indicate what questions need to be hand graded for each student at the top of the quiz.
 This is especially helpful if you are pulling questions from a question bank and manually graded questions are not in the same order for all students.
 See the Canvas Guide, How do I grade quiz questions in SpeedGrader? for detailed instructions.

 If you end up with a vaguely-worded question that a large number of your students missed or a question where the wrong answer was accidentally marked as correct, you can use the Regrade Option.
 Regrading works for multiple choice, multiple answer, and true/false questions.
 It allows you to accept only the new correct answer, both the original correct answer(s) and an additional answer(s), or to give everyone full points for the question.
 See the Canvas Guide, What options can I use to regrade a quiz in a course? for detailed instructions.